CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Extract durable working preferences from recent Cursor chats' and 'convert them into skills, rules, or workflow docs.'
-These are clear, actionable capabilities.
+Lists multiple specific concrete actions: "Extract durable working preferences from recent Cursor chats and convert them into skills, rules, or workflow docs."
+It is not 2 because it goes beyond naming a domain to enumerate several distinct actions and output forms.

 3 / 3